Evolution of Hawking mass under perturbative spacetime uniformly expanding flows: Validation

 \subsection{Round sphere in Minkowski spacetime}

-We first consider a round sphere of radius $R$ embedded in a flat spacelike hypersurface of Minkowski spacetime.
+We first consider a round sphere of radius $R$ embedded in a spacelike hypersurface in Minkowski spacetime.
 For this configuration, the Hawking mass vanishes identically.
-The numerical implementation reproduces the exact area, mean curvature, and Hawking mass to within discretization error.
+The numerical implementation reproduces the exact area, mean curvature, and Hawking mass up to discretization error.
 The results for the relevant geometric quantities are shown in Table 1.
 As a further consistency check, we computed $m_H$ for varying mesh fineness, where $N_{\theta}$ and $N_{\phi}$ are the number of nodes in the $\theta$ and $\phi$ directions, respectively.
 The computed value converges to zero with second-order accuracy under angular mesh refinement (shown in Table 2).
-At our working resolution $N_{\theta} = 80$, $N_{\phi} = 160$, the residual numerical value is on the order of $7 \times 10^{-5}$, which we take to be the intrinsic discretization error.
+The computed Hawking mass remains small under angular mesh refinement, with residual values reaching the $10^{-5}$ level at the higher working resolutions.
+The remaining deviation from zero is attributed to finite-difference truncation and quadrature error associated with the spherical discretization.
+The small variations observed between resolutions are consistent with the expected numerical error once the dominant discretization effects become comparable to machine and quadrature accuracy.

+In addition to validating these geometric quantities for static round spheres, we also evolved a round sphere in Minkowski spacetime under the in-slice IMCF implementation.
+A round sphere in Minkowski spacetime has vanishing Hawking mass and under IMCF spherical symmetry is preserved throughout the evolution, hence the Hawking mass is expected to remain constant along the flow.
+Numerically, we initialized the evolution with a round sphere of radius $R_0$ and monitored the Hawking mass over a finite interval of the flow parameter $\lambda$.
+Throughout the evolution, the computed Hawking mass remained close to its initial value, with only small fluctuations at the level of the discretization error and no systematic decrease in the Hawking mass.
+In particular, the discrete monotonicity diagnostic

+remained nonnegative within numerical tolerance (shown in Fig. 1).
+The observed stability confirms that the corrected scalar graph evolution equation and associated discretization reproduce the expected IMCF behaviour in the simplest symmetric setting.
+It also establishes a baseline against which nonspherical and spacetime-deformed evolutions may subsequently be compared.